Registering Civil Partnership in Scotland

 Submitting notice of intention to marry or enter a civil partnership

-5. The first step is to submit a notice of intention to marry or enter a civil partnership to your local registration office.
+5. The first step is to submit a notice of intention to marry or enter a civil partnership, to the registration office for the district where your marriage ceremony or civil partnership registration will take place.
 Notices can be submitted in person or by post.
-As in Phase 2 high-priority activities in registration offices will continue, we would encourage people to submit notices by post, to reduce the amount of face to face contact time spent in the registration office.
+We would encourage people to submit notices by post to reduce the amount of face to face contact time spent in the registration office.

 The nature of marriage ceremonies and civil partnership registrations that are available during Phase 3

-7. The Health Protection (Coronavirus) (Restrictions) (Scotland) Regulations 2020 (SSI 2020/103, as amended), which are being kept under close review, are in place to tackle Covid-19.
+7. The Health Protection (Coronavirus) (Restrictions and Requirements) Regulations 2020, which are being kept under close review, are in place to tackle COVID-19.
 The Regulations, amongst other things, implement physical distancing and impose restrictions on public gatherings, events and the operation of business activity.

-8. In phase 3 of the Scottish Government’s Routemap through and out of the crisis, special guidance relating to marriage and civil partnership ceremonies (note – NOT receptions; such gatherings remain subject to the above regulations) have been introduced.
+8. In Phase 3 of the Scottish Government’s Routemap through and out of the crisis, special guidance relating to marriage and civil partnership ceremonies has been introduced.

 10. If you are planning a civil ceremony conducted by a registrar, you should be aware that during Phase 3, not all local authorities will be able to accommodate a ceremony or registration taking place outdoors, or indoors with the maximum number of attendees spelled out above; please contact the registration office to discuss what arrangements the local authority will be able to make.

-11. If the registrar or the religious or belief celebrant consider that the arrangements at a venue are unsafe – whether because of Covid-19 risks or any other risks – they may refuse to carry out the marriage or civil partnership or may stop the service if circumstances change (for instance, if more attendees than the maximum number arrive during the ceremony).
+11. If the registrar or the religious or belief celebrant considers that the arrangements at a venue are unsafe – whether because of COVID-19 risks or any other risks – they may refuse to carry out the marriage or civil partnership or may stop the service if circumstances change (for instance, if more attendees than the maximum number arrive during the ceremony).

 Dealing with your marriage or civil partnership notice